marcusgsta/blog/recreating-a-landing-page.md

 menuOptions.addEventListener("mouseout", focusMenu);

 ```

-I also added some extra functionality: an outline on the menu items when the mouse leaves them.
+I added some extra functionality: an outline on the menu items when the mouse leaves them.
 This was fixed with the events mouseover and mouseout.
 Finally I got a menu that could be shown and hidden on mouseclick.

 ## Box Shadow for focus